oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

     The form will now insert records into the **SM\_POSTS** table, but we won't be able to see them on the page until we complete the next lab.

-4. However, you can **save and run** the app and select an image file (or take a picture on mobile), add a comment and click the Post button to have a record inserted anyway.
+4. However, you can **save and run** the app and select an image file (or take a picture on mobile), add a comment, and click the Post button to insert a record into the table.

     ![Running app](images/run-app-31.png)

+## Summary

+In this lab, you created and configured a Form region for the Social Media App using Oracle APEX.
+You customized form components, added buttons and dynamic actions, and configured server-side processing to insert new posts into the SM_POSTS table.

 You may now **proceed to the next lab**

 ## Acknowledgements

-- **Author** - Jayson Hanes, Principal Product Manager; Apoorva Srinivas, Senior Product Manager;
+- **Author** - Jayson Hanes, Principal Product Manager; Apoorva Srinivas, Senior Product Manager; Ankita Beri, Senior Product Manager

-- **Last Updated By/Date** - Sahaana Manavalan, Senior Product Manager, March 2025
+- **Last Updated By/Date** - Ankita Beri, Senior Product Manager, March 2025